18 High-Paying Jobs You Can Get With a 2-Year Degree

 A four-year degree used to sound like the only path to a good job.
-What they didn’t mention was the student debt with no guarantees, the wasted time, and the jobs that barely cover rent.
-Turns out, there’s another way and it makes way more sense.
+But you know what they don’t tell you?
+The student debt, the wasted time, and the jobs that barely cover rent.

 Not all of these hit $100K right away, but many do with experience and that’s the kind of payoff that matters.